ramcguire/watch-bot/README.md

 Also, you need an owner_id.txt file of the user that is running this bot.
 This allows this user to run all commands.

+TODO:
+ - use an actual database model, over a dict persisted to disk
+ - fully implement cogs

 Current supported commands:
 [PREFIX]commands - returns a list of commands user is authorized to use in the guild that the message was sent.